Mario Kassar: Carolco relaunch

 On January 20, 2015, it was announced that Carolco Pictures was back when Brick Top acquired its name.
 Brick Top Productions officially changed its corporate name to Carolco Pictures Inc.

 On February 17, 2015, it was announced that Kassar had returned as chairman of the board of directors of the currently relaunched Carolco Pictures.
 "One of my greatest joys in life was being the chairman of Carolco Pictures ...
 I am elated to return to that position, to produce the world's greatest movies once again under the Carolco brand for my fans and people everywhere to enjoy," Kassar said.

 "The major difference between now and then are the advances in technology and cinematography not previously available to Carolco Pictures 20 years ago," Kassar said.
 "Combined with these advances ... the best movies I will ever produce are still yet to come."
 Alex Bafer, now Carolco Pictures’ CEO, said Kassar "is hands-down the world's greatest producer of mega-hit films.
 We couldn't be more excited than to have Mario return as the chairman of the board.
 Our goal now is to not only restore the Carolco brand back to its rightful place in Hollywood, but also to build an entirely new library of memorable films for today's generation."

 In November 2017, the new Carolco was renamed Recall Studios.

 Personal life

 Kassar resides in Holmby Hills with his wife Denise Richard-Kassar and their three daughters, Natasha, Tatiana and Anastasia.

-On November 14, 2013, it was reported by the New York Post that Kassar's name was apparently mentioned in an email exchange between Alec Baldwin and his stalker, Genevieve Sabourin.